official-inquiries/climate-action-us-senate-2014/pages/opening-barasso.md

 ---
 layout: page
 title: Opening Statements -- Barrasso, Hon.
 John U.S. Senator from the State of Wyoming
-edit: true
 ---

-* TOC
-{:toc}

-OPENING STATEMENT OF HON.
-JOHN BARRASSO,
-U.S. SENATOR FROM THE STATE OF WYOMING
+## OPENING STATEMENT OF HON.
+JOHN BARRASSO, U.S. SENATOR FROM THE STATE OF WYOMING

 Senator BARRASSO.
 Thank you very much, Mr. Chairman.
 As you know, I am from Wyoming, the most beautiful State in